kmclaugh/Google_Analytics_Reading_Time/README.md

 	    eventFinishAction	:	"finish reading",
 	    eventLabel		:	"Blog Post",
     });
-With the default setup, the plugin fires the "start" event whenever the top of the HTML body element eventers the viewport, usually after the page loads.
+With the default setup, the plugin fires the "start" event whenever the top of the HTML body element enters the viewport, usually after the page loads.
 It fires the “finish” event whenever the bottom of the HTML body tag enters the viewport, usually after the user has scrolled to the bottom of the page.
 However, these are not always the best places to fire the “start” and “finish” events.
 If that’s the case on your site, you have a number of options.

 First, you could attach the GAReadingTime code to an element other than the HTML body tag.
 For instance, on my blog the content of each post is contained in a div block with the class "article_container" so I attach the GAReadingTime code this div block instead of the body tag like so: